essex-lab/grand-lig/README.md

 [documentation](https://grand.readthedocs.io/en/latest/) are also available.

 The _grand_ module is released under the MIT licence.
-If results from this module contribute to a publication, we only ask that you cite the following publication.
+If results from this module contribute to a publication, we ask that you cite Refs.
+1 and 2, below.
+Ref.
+1 discusses the initial implemention while ref.
+2 discusses the implementation and testing of the non-equilibrium moves.
+Additional references describing the theory upon which the GCMC implemention in _grand_ is based are also provided below (Refs.
+3-4).

 - M. L. Samways, H. E. Bruce Macdonald, J. W. Essex, _J.
 Chem.
 Inf.
 Model._, 2020, 60, 4436-4441, DOI: https://doi.org/10.1021/acs.jcim.0c00648